Chmod351/e-learning-platform/README.md

 - [POSTMAN DOCUMENTATION](https://documenter.getpostman.com/view/21643141/2s9YC1Vu9P)

 ## About this project

-This `CRUD API Rest` you can create edit delete search products. this project is an ecommerce rest api, it's uses `express` `typescript`, `mongoose`, `typedi`, `morgan`.
+this project is an ecommerce rest api, it's uses `express` `typescript`, `mongoose`, `typedi`, `morgan`.
 The project use a [modular architecture](https://scorpionconmate.notion.site/scorpionconmate/The-Folder-Hell-in-Typescript-ed146a5d32e4476794b79b6190e4afc0) to keep it scalable and easy to maintain.